Zipcoder/reveal-slides-light/md/intro-to-objects.md

 -
 #Garbage Collection

 You never need to explicitly delete an object in JAVA.
-In fact it's almost impossible to do so, since you do not have direct access to memory.
+In fact its almost impossible to do so, since you do not have direct access to memory.
 To remove an object from memory, you must remove every reference to that object.

-GC will remove any object that is not actively referenced.
+GC will remove any object that is not actively reference.

 Once an object reference is broken, you have no access to that object again.